cmathews95/analysis-intern-test/README.md

-DataScience's Basic SQL Code Test
+DataScience's Assessment for Analysis Interns
 ================================

-This is an at-home exercise that we use as part of our standard interview process for positions requiring basic SQL profici$
+This is an at-home exercise that we use as part of our standard interview process for intern positions requiring analytical work.

 ## Instructions